-- Headaches: Super Lemon Haze is another Sativa dominant hybrid with THC (25%), CBD (1%) and CBN (2%).
+- Headaches: Super Lemon Haze is another Sativa dominant hybrid with THC (25%), CBD (1%), and CBN (2%).
 Cerebral effects leave you peppy, happy, creative, energetic, and euphoric.
-It’s highly potent in a nice way, but shouldn’t mingle with other medications for your conditions.
+It’s highly potent in an excellent way but shouldn’t mingle with other medications for your conditions.
 Lemony, indeed, it’ll remind you of hard candies.

-- Joint Pain: Many patients, especially seniors, complain of chronic joint pains in knees, hips, wrists, and fingers.
-Purple Kush is a potent 100% Indica (THC 22%) with an immediate euphoric high, too strong for first time smokers.
-But, that warmth spreads from head to foot leaving patients relaxed and pain-free.
+- Joint Pain: Many patients, especially seniors, complain of chronic joint pains in the knees, hips, wrists, and fingers.
+Purple Kush is a potent 100% Indica (THC 22%) with an immediate euphoric high, too strong for first-time smokers.
+But that warmth spreads from head to foot, leaving patients relaxed and pain-free.
 It will put you to bed for hours of restful sleep.

 The more serious your condition and your symptoms, the more frequently you want to monitor the effects and side effects with your medical professional.
-Almost any strain will relieve the consciousness of stress and pain for a short time, but you’ll want to explore the product and information available online and at your medical marijuana dispensary.
+Almost any strain will relieve the consciousness of stress and pain for a short time.
+Still, you’ll want to explore the product and information available online and at your medical marijuana dispensary.